Champagne Tastes®

 Barrels Filled With Bourbon

-Lastly, you'll visit the rickhouses, one of which is designed with photo ops in mind.
+Lastly, I visited the rickhouses, one of which is designed with photo ops in mind.

 Interior of a rickhouse with bourbon barrels stacked six levels high.